top of page

 Absolutely!
 If you work full-time, we can arrange sessions at times that work for you.
 I also provide ongoing support via video catch ups between sessions, helping you manage your dog’s training while balancing a busy lifestyle.
 Your home training can be five minutes twice a day while the kettle is on or the pasta is boiling!
 I should note that RSPCA and vets strongly recommend NOT leaving your dog alone for longer than four hours and certainly not in a crate for that length of time.
 There are dog walkers and/or sitters you can hire to check in on and walk or play with your dog, and this should be a priority for you if working an 8 hour day outside the home.

 Simply give me a call on 07555 377827 or use the online calendar to schedule your free consultation call to discuss your dog and the issues you are having and we can go from there.
+I do not start training a dog before i have had a conversation with the owner, preferable over a Google or Zoom video call to assess the situation.

 If you need to cancel or reschedule, please let me know as soon as possible, ideally at least 48 hours in advance.
 This allows me to offer the slot to another client and ensure your training plan stays on track.